arinamlv/airtraffic/README.md

 The repository includes the following elements:

+* A notebook Malova_Tersou.ipynb containing the code to make predictions usning prophet
+* The data we use
+* The instructions for the project

+Inside the airtraffic folder, go in the src folder to access the application (app.py)

 [Code Files]: The source code files for the application are located in the code directory.
 [Data File]: The dataset used by the application is available in the data directory.
 [Requirements File]: The requirements.txt file lists the necessary Python packages and their versions required to run the application.